Get,

 Bael might have the following potential uses:

 Based on my experience, I have seen positive effects of Bael fruit in the management of ulcer disease.
-The fruit contains certain compounds that have been found to possess anti-ulcer properties, which may help in reducing the symptoms of ulcers.
+The fruit contains certain compounds that have been found to possess anti-ulcer properties, which may help in reducing the symptoms of ulcers10.

 Dr. Rajeev Singh, BAMS